jacqueline-kraus/MS4-anime-art/README.md

 - I want to be able to login and logout so that I can access my profile.
 - I want to be able to reset my password so that I can access my profile in case I lost the password or secure my account by changing the password.
 - I want to be able to receive an email confirmation after registering so that I can know I registered successfully.
-- I want to be able to view my profile so that I can see my order history, open requests, and save my information for future orders.
+- I want to be able to view my profile so that I can see my order history and save my information for future orders.
 - I want to be able to filter products so that I can find easily the products by category.
 - I want to be able to search for a product by name or description so that I can find a specific product.
 - I want to be able to see what I have searched for and the number of results so that I can know if there are results.